vijayanajay/stock_rule_based/docs/memory.md

 - **Symptom**: All strategies generate 0 trades regardless of data quality or rule configurations
 - **Fix**: Start with first rule's signals, then AND subsequent rules: `entry_signals = rule_signals.copy()`
 - **Lesson**: Signal combination requires understanding signal density - don't start with universal True state

+## Overly Restrictive Signal Generation (2025-07-20)
+- **Issue**: Backtesting on a large universe of stocks (92+) resulted in very few (e.g., 2) open positions, suggesting an issue with signal generation logic.
+- **Structural Root Cause**: The low signal count is primarily a feature of the high-conviction strategy design, which combines multiple strict rules (e.g., `engulfing_pattern` AND `volume_spike`) and a `min_trades_threshold` that filters out strategies that do not fire often.
+This is expected behavior.
+However, investigation revealed a subtle but critical bug in the signal combination logic in `reporter.py`'s `_find_signals_in_window`.
+The original implementation could incorrectly filter out all signals when combining multiple sparse rule outputs, leading to an artificially low number of trades and a discrepancy with the backtester's logic.
+- **Symptoms**:
+  - Very few strategies pass the `min_trades_threshold`.
+  - Daily reports show few or no new positions, even with a large stock universe.
+- **Fix**: The signal combination logic in `reporter.py`'s `_find_signals_in_window` was corrected to properly initialize the combined signal series from the first rule's output before AND-ing it with subsequent rules.
+This ensures that the combination logic is sound and matches the backtester's approach.
+- **Lesson**: When combining sparse boolean signals, the initialization of the combined series is critical.
+Starting with the first rule's signals and then iteratively applying logical ANDs is the correct approach.
+Duplicated logic (like signal combination) between backtesting and reporting modules must be kept perfectly synchronized to avoid discrepancies.

 ## Data Contract Mismatches (Pydantic vs Dict) (2025-07-21)
 - **Issue**: Modules had inconsistent expectations for data structures.
 The `backtester` produces results containing Pydantic `RuleDef` objects, but consumers like the `persistence` layer serialize them to dictionaries (for JSON).
 Test mocks were also returning raw dictionaries instead of Pydantic objects.
 This led to `AttributeError` when functions expected an object but received a dictionary (e.g., `dict.key` vs `dict['key']`).